mzchloe/healthy-ibs-habits-game/README.md

 We will give you two new chances though to make great habits again, you know what they say about "All the good things are 3" ;)

 GOOD LUCK!

+MVP
+MVP definition, deliverables.
+* game has one player that can move around the canvas horizontally and vertically
+* healthy and unhealthy items will fall down randomly
+* healthy items will increase your health score
+* unhealthy items will decrease your health score AND increase your pain score
+* when you get too many unhealthy items, you will end up in the hospital and game is over
+* you win the game by collecting as many healthy items as possible

+Backlog
+Backlog elements.

+Data structure
+Classes and methods definition.
+Or functions.

+script.js
+* startScreen() {}
+* gameOverScreen() {}

+game.js
+* game() {}
+* checkCollisions() {}
+* draw() {}
+* clearCanvas(){}
+* updateCanvas() {}
+* gameOver() {}
+* wonGame() {}

+States y States Transitions
+Definition of the different states and their transition (transition functions)

+splashScreen
+gameScreen
+gameoverScreen
+winScreen
+Task
+Task definition in order of priority

+Additional Links
+Trello
+Link url

+Slides
+Link Slides.com